What should I do when I get the urge to smoke weed?

 The change is often subtle before it feels obvious:

-If you want a better sense of those shifts, this guide on how long weed cravings last lays out the usual timeline more clearly.
+If you want a better sense of those shifts, this guide on how long weed cravings last lays out the usual timeline more clearly, and this follow-up explains how cravings change over time as recovery gets more stable.

 One strong urge can make it feel like all progress disappeared.
 That is a normal recovery distortion.
 A spike today does not erase the work you did yesterday.